Lucyjpjones/LucyJones-resume/README.md

 * Friends and family members were asked to review the site to point out any bugs, user experience issues and/or suggestions.
   * Feedback action:
     * Titles added to software skill icons so user has a quick summary of the meaning of each language/program.
+    * On footer, facebook link changed to Github as this is more favoured by my target audience.

 #### Bugs